locationtech/geomesa/docs/tutorials/broadcast-join.rst

 more efficient by "broadcasting" the counties.
 "Broadcast" here meaning a `Spark Broadcast <https://spark.apache.org/docs/2.2.0/api/java/org/apache/spark/sql/functions.html#broadcast-org.apache.spark.sql.Dataset->`__.
-In a traditional Spark SQL join, data will be shuffled around the executors based on the partitioners of the RDDs, and since in our case the join key is a geometric field, there is no Spark partitioner that can map data effectively.
+In a traditional Spark SQL join, data will be shuffled around the executors based on the partitioners of the RDDs, and since in our case the join key is a geometric field, there is no built-in Spark partitioner that can map data effectively.
 The resulting movement of data across nodes is expensive, so we can attain a performance boost by sending (broadcasting) our entire small data set to each of the nodes once.
 This ensures that the executors have all the data needed to compute the join, and no additional shuffling is needed.